 - What do you think will happen to the egg that is in soda?
 What about the egg in vinegar?
 The egg in water? - What happened to the egg in soda?
 The egg in vinegar?
-The egg in water? - What surprised you? - How can we keep our teeth from getting damaged like the eggs? - What are some changes you might make to how you take care of your teeth?
+The egg in water? - How can we keep our teeth from getting damaged like the eggs? - What are some changes you might make to how you take care of your teeth?

 CREDITS: Health Powered Kids' Smile Bright!
-Tooth Care available at https://healthpoweredkids.org/lessons/why-should-you-brush-your-teeth/
+Tooth Care available at https://healthpoweredkids.org/lessons/why-should-